furqanramzan/clean-code-guidelines/src/practise/nesting.md

 ## How avoid nesting code?

-Here are a few methods for denesting your code:
+Here are a few methods for de-nesting your code:

 - [Extraction Method](/method/extraction.md)